Emerging Leaders Program

 - How the University/College works

-- Opportunities to acquire and sharpen leadership and communication skills while making personal and professional contacts.
+- Opportunities to acquire and sharpen leadership and communication skills while building personal and professional networks.

 - Invitations to exclusive programs and events.

 Please submit your application online by February 5, 2021 for spring 2021 participation.
 Participants will be notified on February 12, 2021.

 Saturday, February 27 and March 6 from 12:30-4 p.m.
 EST

 Saturday, March 13 and March 20 from 12:30-4 p.m.
 EST